tushardhoot/cs244b-pdns/client/README.md

 All of the unit tests will be in the `test/` directory.

 # TO RUN
+For an insecure channel:
 1. Launch your test server / backend (either ./simpe\_server.py or the javabackend)
 2. Run the runner.py here
 3. Send a request to the UDP port on localhost specifed that runner ran with (53 by default) -- I've serialized the request of a DNS query for 'walmart.com' if you want to test it with a real DNS query.

+For a secure channel:
+1. Run the Backend Server
+2. Runner the runner using `python3 client/runner.py --root_cert cert.pem --private_key key.pem`.
+Here the private\_key is the private key for the client and the root cert is the backend's certificate.
+3. Send a request to the UDP port the runner is servering on).
+You can do that using `cat walmart_test_query  > /dev/udp/127.0.0.1/53`

 You should see a request for walmart.com on the backend.